-s the arguments within the books are discreet instances that relate to each other, like panels on a page, the written theory sits next to the practice work, two parts of the same narrative whole, a diptych or double-page spread.
+Just as the arguments within the books are discreet instances that relate to each other, like panels on a page, so the written theory sits next to the practice work, two parts of the same narrative whole, a diptych or double-page spread.
 There is no divide between the theory and practice in this dissertation.
 I explore subjectivity through the autographic structural comics presented in the PhD exhibition as much as in the book design.
 In both cases, I am pushing the limits of structures: of comics and of PhDs.

 The artefacts I am referring to as structural comics are a collection of objects that range from doll houses, to diorama replicas of my childhood home, to lanterns.
-In these I utilize a variety of graphic narrative structures outwith traditional comics forms in order to explore how.
-This work was inspired by the ‘Hypercomics’ exhibition at the Pumphouse Gallery in London in 2010 (Gravett, 2010), Dave McKean’s subsequent gallery comics (2014), Karrie Fransman’s three-dimensional work (2014), and more traditionally printed comics that focus on architecture as narrative, such as Frédérique Rusch’s untitled comic (2013)My practice may exist in more dimensions than a codex-bound comic, but they have been designed to be read using the same mechanisms.
+In these I utilize a variety of graphic narrative structures outwith traditional comics forms in order to explore how the reading strategies needed to interact with these works push beyond the limits of conventional comic consumption.
+This work was inspired by the ‘Hypercomics’ exhibition at the Pumphouse Gallery in London in 2010 (Gravett, 2010), Dave McKean’s subsequent gallery comics (2014), Karrie Fransman’s three-dimensional work (2014), and more traditionally printed comics that focus on architecture as narrative, such as Frédérique Rusch’s untitled comic (2013).My practice may exist in more dimensions than a codex-bound comic, but they have been designed to be read using many of the same mechanisms.

 There is a natural tendency when dealing with one’s own past to attempt to reconcile inconsistencies or gaps in memory in order to form a cohesive self-image.
 To counteract any attempt to present a wholly unified and reliable narratorial self, I present the same places and memories through various angles and media.
 This technique can be seen in the childhood autobiographies I analyse in the book Childhood Memoirs—Autobiographical Approaches.
 I make explicit some of the dissonant ‘truths’ myself and other members of my family were presented with, as an attempt to consciously confront the fragility of utilizing such collectively constructed memory to form a stable self-image.